Updated 2025 Cap Casualty Candidates For All 32 Teams

 San Francisco 49ers

-The 49ers have already tipped their hand for one of their big moves coming this offseason, agreeing to a restructured deal with Hargrave that essentially was a $17 million pay cut and paved the way to make him a June 1 release.
-San Francisco had a lot of problems this past year but one that I think has gone under the radar is the team wasnโ€™t as overpowering up front as theyโ€™ve been in the past.
-By March, the 49ers will have cut Hargrave and DT Arik Armstead in back-to-back offseasons, so retooling the defensive tackle spot in particular will be a priority.
+The 49ers have agreed to a restructured deal with Hargrave that essentially was a $17 million pay cut and paved the way to make him a June 1 release.
+That means San Francisco will have moved on from Hargrave and DT Arik Armstead in back-to-back offseasons, so retooling the defensive tackle spot seems like a priority.

 Outside of that, there arenโ€™t a lot of other big cuts for the 49ers.
 Core players like Kittle and LB Fred Warner have significant base salaries but have been productive enough that it would be shocking if San Francisco moved on.
 Juszczyk took a pay cut this past offseason and might be asked to do so again, as while heโ€™s another Shanahan favorite the fullback market around the league is not booming.